DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap3/README.md

 # DevExtreme React Grid Bootstrap3

-A template suite used to customize the React Grid with Bootstrap3 rendering.
+A template suite used to render the React Grid based on Bootstrap 3 components.

 ## Installation